“We provide quality service to varying business sectors, from night club venues to retail parks to other small businesses.”

 G) RETENTION PERIODS

-We only keep your data for as long as we need it for, which, in relation to instances where monetary charges have been recovered or monetary charges are otherwise no longer due, is twelve months.
+We only keep your data for as long as we need it for, which, in relation to instances where monetary charges have been recovered or monetary charges are otherwise no longer due, is 7 years.

 We will keep your data as necessary for the purpose of recovering incurred charges until such charges have been recovered.